-Placement Test Retesting Fee - No fee is charged for the first time a student takes the ACCUPLACER Placement Test.
-To retake this test, the student will be charged a fee of \$10.00.
-For further information, students should contact one of the following test centers: Gadsden, telephone 256.549.8497; Ayers, telephone 256.835.5411; McClellan, telephone 256.238.9348; and Gadsden State Cherokee, telephone 256.927.1800.
+Placement Test Retesting Fee - No fee is charged the first time a student takes the ACCUPLACER Placement Test.
+Students may retest once per academic year for a fee of \$10.00.
+For further information, students should contact one of the following test centers: Gadsden, telephone 256.549.8497; Ayers, telephone 256.832.1241; McClellan, telephone 256.238.9348; and Gadsden State Cherokee, telephone 256.927.1800.

-Student Accident Insurance - Students registering for the following courses or programs will be required to purchase student accident insurance through Gadsden State: Air Conditioning and Refrigeration, Aquaculture Technician, Auto Body Repair, Automotive Manufacturing Technology, Automotive Service Technology, Carpentry, Child Development/ Child Care Assistant, Civil Engineering Technology, Computer Science Technology, Computer Science Technology, Computer Science Technology, Microcomputer Repair Technician, Cosmetology, Diesel Mechanics, Drafting and Design Technology, Electrical Technology, Electronics Engineering Technology, Esthetics Technology, Industrial Automation Technology, Machine Tool Technology, Massage Therapy, Mechanical Design Technology, Nail Technology, Realtime Reporting, and Welding Technology.
+Student Accident Insurance - Students registering for the following courses or programs will be required to purchase student accident insurance through Gadsden State: Air Conditioning and Refrigeration, Aquaculture Technician, Auto Collison Repair, Automotive Manufacturing Technology, Automotive Service Technology, Child Development/Child Care Assistant, Civil Engineering Technology, Computer Science Technology, Computer Science Technology/ Microcomputer Repair Technician, Cosmetology, Construction Technology, Court Reporting, Diesel Technology, Electrical Technology, Electronics Engineering Technology, Engineering Design Technology, Esthetics Technology, Industrial Automation Technology, Massage Therapy, Mechanical Design Technology, Nail Technology, Precision Machining, and Welding Technology.
 NOTICE: Courses or programs requiring student accident insurance are subject to change without notice.

 Student accident insurance costs \$10.00 per semester - due at the time of registration - and is not subject to refund.
 Students majoring in other program areas may purchase student accident insurance, if desired.
 With no deductible, this insurance provides a medical benefit of up to \$10,000 and an accidental death benefit of \$7,500 and covers all activities and travel related to activities sponsored and supervised by the College.
 Please consult the policy for coverage and restrictions.
-For further information, contact Jason Millirons, Business Services Analyst, 127 Allen Hall, Wallace Drive Campus, or telephone 256.439.6831.
+For further information, contact Jason Millirons, Business Services Analyst, 102 Maintenance Building, Wallace Drive Campus, or telephone 256.439.6831.